shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 number of days they are assigned and the diminishing effect calculated below.
-One intuitive reason (maybe a justification), is that this number incorporates a lot of assumptions and characteristics about each person that we can't simulate: the buying impluse of the person, the degree of immediate need, the person's general thoughtfulness and scrutenty of making a decision (e.g. purchase), susceptibility to psychological "growth hacks", indecisiveness, and so on.
+One intuitive reason (maybe a justification), is that this number incorporates a lot of assumptions and characteristics about each person that we can't directly simulate: the buying impluse of the person, the degree of immediate need, the person's general thoughtfulness and scrutenty of making a decision (e.g. purchase), susceptibility to psychological "growth hacks", indecisiveness, and so on.
 These characteristics affect how long it will take them to convert and, either, as a result, or in addition to, how much they will be influenced by the variant.

 ### Simulate the the Diminishing Effect of the Variant Over Time.